-Details/Description: For the accounting degree, the AC 18-19 plan for SLO 5 involved accounting personnel developing and implementing a comprehensive exam.
-During the 18-19 academic cycle, a comprehensive exam was developed in collaboration with accounting faculty, but implementation of the comprehensive exam was pushed back to AC 19-20 and was administered in ACCT 4020 (Advanced Accounting) during Spring 2020.
-This exam covers knowledge throughout the BS in Accounting program.
+Details/Description: For the accounting degree, the plan for the fifth student learning outcome (SLO 5) involved developing and implementing a comprehensive exam.
+The comprehensive exam was developed in collaboration with accounting faculty in the 18-19 academic cycle and revised in AC 19-20.
+The exam covered knowledge throughout the BS in Accounting program.
 See the Analysis/Decision section below for more information.